 An agility tunnel is a fundamental obstacle in a dog agility course.
 They are usually made of vinyl material and have wire bands covering them to help the tunnel keep its shape.

 The idea is to make your dog run through it as fast as possible and make it to the other side without you helping them.

 Tunnels are a great test of speed, intelligence, and trust between you and your dog.

 Most agility courses have straight tunnels that go on for between 10 ft and 20 ft.
 Some tunnels are long enough to be put into an ‘S’ shape, making them more challenging for the dog to conquer.

-Making your own dog agility tunnel is actually very easy.
+Making a dog agility tunnel is very easy.
 You can create one out of general objects you may already have or buy a few extra cheap items such as a parachute tube or bungee cord.

 You could use any of the following to set up a tunnel as part of an obstacle course for your furry friend:

-This might seem like a bit of an odd list but stick with us.
+This might seem like an odd list but stick with us.
 You’ll need to find the desired position in your garden – plan out plenty of space if you want predetermined ramps, too.
 The more space your dog runs around in, the more confident they’ll become!

-As you can see, there are plenty of ways to make your own dog agility tunnel.
-All you need is time, patience, and some re-usable items from the local shop or your very own garden.
+As you can see, there are plenty of ways to make your tunnel.
+All you need is time, patience, and some reusable items from the local shop or garden.
 However, there is no denying that some of these options may not last very long and should be built with care.